clux/facemaulers/east/irithyll.md

 Arklem not concerned with sustainability atm, he's a tactician (happy to let people think this is the real deal).

 Arklem wants the plan to progress quickly now that demon lords have been weakened and orcus lost.
-He wants any adventurers sent to koth or zug so the shadowfell army can rise and activate [[velddrinnsshar]]'s acropolis.
+He wants any adventurers dead, and taken by koth or zug, so the shadowfell army can rise unimpeded and Irae can activate [[velddrinnsshar]]'s acropolis.

 NB: Koth' summoned high end adventurers are reasons for powerful undead arch druids et al.